INTERDISCIPLINARY URBAN RESEARCH

 UNDERSTANDING HOW THE BODY OF DRIVER REFLECTS URBAN SPACE

 Dividing the body into parts and interpreting the driver's relationship with different spaces.
-To depict the human by dividing him/her into parts, to reach the feeling that the space is also divided into parts and its integrity is disrupted with constant movement.
+Depicting the human by fragmenting them into parts, revealing how space is also divided and its integrity disrupted by constant movement.

-To think of the driver as a certain figure formed by the city and an individual left alone in the car.
-Perceiving the human relationship in urban spaces through the movement with inclusiveness of the car space.
+Considering the driver as both a figure shaped by the city and an individual isolated within the car.
+Perceiving human relationships in urban spaces through movement, including the encompassing nature of car spaces.

 Removing people from the social plane, detaching them from public space, and confining them to the existence of cars.
-Limiting, framing, or enclosing life in a certain space in the city.
+Limiting, framing, or enclosing life within specific spaces in the city.

 Copyright © all rights reserved by Engin Tulay.
 Unauthorized use is a violation of applicable laws.